jceloto7/OptimusTech/README.md

-To access this website click on the link below:
+To access this page click on the link below: https://optimus-tech-gules.vercel.app/

-https://optimus-tech-gules.vercel.app/
+WARNING: For a better experience access it with your PC.